Vennyhedgie/Untamed-Reffect/README.md

 <img width="809" height="305" alt="image" src="https://github.com/user-attachments/assets/4aae5a6d-831f-44d9-a326-6ce160a7a3ae" />

+Additionally, if Let Loose is equipped, a quickness icon will be displayed if you are in combat and you don't have quickness, to remind you to ambush.
+If you don't like this, simply disable the Quickness icon inside the pack.

 # Extra options

 This pack has 3 versions you can choose from, though type 3 is the recommended default.